Three weeks from today, the dynamics in our house will change.

 Do I put faith over fear and let my son enjoy his freshmen year of college?
 Yes, I do.

-And before anyone emails me, “Are you saying that your faith will protect Grant from this illness?”
+And before anyone emails me, “Are you saying that your faith will protect your son from this illness?”
 No. What I am saying is that I am handing my fears over to Jesus.
 I believe in Him, and I believe He can do anything.
-I know that He will be with Grant every step he makes on campus.
+I know that He will be with my son every step he makes on campus.

 Please Do Not Judge